-Healthy eating and exercise habits may heighten chemotherapy’s
+Healthy eating and exercise habits may heighten chemotherapy’s effectiveness in children

 Pediatric cancer patients who eat a healthy diet and exercise regularly may experience fewer cancer treatment side effects later in life, according to an MD Anderson study.
 Additionally, the study showed that chemotherapy may work better in these patients than in those whose eating and exercise habits are not as healthy.